dada-xiv/deep-learning/README.md

 # Deep-learning

-This is a personal recording for self-study related to the subject.
+This is personal repository for self-study related to the subject.